triplefox/ludamixhx/README.md

 ## painter

 This used to be "libpainter".
 It contains a set of algorithms for painting and pathfinding on a bitmap, and a structure for describing "paint tool state", making it possible to quickly build a feature-rich painting program.
-I will have to document it better sometime!
+I have provided some orientation documentation in the library's subfolder.

 ## pixelbound